Latino Resources

 Alien

 Alien is a legal term used to refer to immigrants.
 The word carries negative denotations, including "unacceptable" and "incompatible."
-It is othering language that should not be used with students.
+To create productive learning environments for all students, community advocates recommend that educators avoid using this term with students.

 Back to Top